 The British heatwave is challenging our energy levels and playing havoc with our routines.
 How can we stay on track, feel great, well and ultimately stay cool?

-I’ve been adding a mix of fresh lemon, herbs & recently discovered Twinings Cold Infuse bags.
+I’ve been adding a mix of fresh lemon, herbs and fruit to water.
+I also quite like Twinings Cold Infuse bags.
 The watermelon, strawberry and mint are hitting the spot nicely.

 Eat cooling foods, sounds simple enough but the temperature of your food and drink affects your body’s inner thermostat.
 Select fruit and vegetables that contain water with the right amount of minerals seems to be the answer.
 Spicy foods also help, so flavour with tasty herbs and spices to not only liven up your food.
-Most fruits and vegetables contain a high water and mineral content but hydrating heros are celery, tomatoes, cucumber, watermelon, leafy greens and limes over lemons.
+Most fruits and vegetables contain a high water and mineral content but hydrating hero's are celery, tomatoes, cucumber, watermelon and leafy greens.